Teaching a Creative Curriculum

 At the beginning of each topic, teachers use ingenuity and creativity for an exciting start.
 This draws the children in, eager to know more.

-Recent stunning starters have been very varied: finding a dinosaur egg in the school grounds; receiving a letter from a mummy gorilla who has mislaid her baby and needs our help; or staying after school to gaze at the stars from the school observatory.
+Recent stunning starters have been very varied: finding a dinosaur egg in the school grounds; receiving some magic beans from Jack and being asked to look after them, a letter from Ada Lovelace asking for our help to design something; or staying after school to gaze at the stars from the school field.

 The Marvellous Middle

-To keep enthusiasm for a topic going throughout the term, we do something interesting mid-term, like a day of dressing up as winter animals to undertake a Winter Olympics, or visiting the Natural History Museum to investigate fossils.
+To keep enthusiasm for a topic going throughout the term, we do something interesting mid-term, like heading to the Woods for a Teddy Bears’ Picnic, a visit from a Pirate to teach us more about life on a ship and famous pirate, or a day of dressing up as winter animals to undertake a Winter Olympics.

 The Fabulous Finish